People Share Stories About Their Most Ridiculous Roommate Situation

 “She stole my chicken.

-“Well, officer, I didn’t know the cops around here were so sexy, or I’d try to get arrested all the time,” Angelique said, making direct eye contact.
+“Well, officer, I didn’t know the cops around here were so s**y, or I’d try to get arrested all the time,” Angelique said, making direct eye contact.
 Then she announced she would be in her bedroom if he wanted to interrogate her further, and flounced out of the room.

+The officer put his pen down, looked kindly at me and said, “Listen, I can’t file a charge because of chicken.
 But I’d watch out for her, can’t you smell the liquor on her breath?
 She’s probably an alcoholic.
 Do you have family in the area?”

 “Yes,” I said.